-Cobalt Blue Quart
+Deep Cobalt Blue Quart

-Provenance: Darrel Plank Collection
+Provenance: Darrell Plank Collection

-You don’t come across too many cobalt blue fruit jars.
+You don’t come across too many cobalt blue glass fruit jars.
 When you do, like antique bottles, you are captured by its beauty and depth.
 The Canton Domestic Fruit Jar is no exception and has to be one of the most exciting colored jars in existence.

-Three brave men incorporated the Canton Glass Company in 1882.
+Three opportunistic men incorporated the Canton Glass Company in 1882.
 This included Joseph K. Brown of Beaver Falls, Pennsylvania, A. M. Bacon of Pittsburgh, Pennsylvania, and David Barker of Brilliant, Ohio.
 Though risky at the time, it took only fifty thousand dollars to begin one of America’s most prosperous glass companies.

-Over time, The Canton Glass Co. operated in five locations.
-Initial production began on October 18, 1883, at 235 Marion Street in Canton, Ohio.
-The company published their first advertisement on June 7, 1883, in Crockery & Glass Journal publicizing their Pressed, Brown, Cut and Engraved Table Glassware, Special French and Solid Ring Jars, Bar Goods, and Lantern Chimneys.
-Another newspaper ad in The Stark County Democrat, on July 14, 1887, specifically promoted The Canton Fruit Jar with an illustration of the jar and noting “Patent Applied For.”
+Over time, The Canton Glass Co. operated in five locations with initial production beginning on October 18, 1883, at 235 Marion Street in Canton, Ohio.
+The company published its first advertisement on June 7, 1883, in Crockery & Glass Journal publicizing their “Pressed, Brown, Cut and Engraved Table Glassware, Special French and Solid Ring Jars, Bar Goods, and Lantern Chimneys.”
+Another newspaper advertisement in The Stark County Democrat, on July 14, 1887, specifically promoted The Canton Fruit Jar with an illustration of the jar and noting “Patent Applied For.”

-The earliest fruit jar series, based on David Barker’s 1885 patent for a continuous-thread lid mold, was embossed THE CANTON FRUIT JAR and had a screw cap.
-The original jar was either replaced by or offered contemporarily with the newer THE CANTON ELECTRIC FRUIT JAR made from the Heston & Akers 1887 patent.
+The earliest fruit jar series, based on David Barker’s 1885 patent for a continuous-thread lid mold, was embossed ‘THE CANTON FRUIT JAR’ and had a screw cap.
+The original jar was either replaced by or offered contemporarily with the newer ‘THE CANTON ELECTRIC FRUIT JAR’ made from the Heston & Akers 1887 patent.

 When Barker designed an improvement to the Heston & Akers closure, Canton Glass adopted the new format during 1889.
-At some point, probably early, the factory added the wording DOMESTIC between THE CANTON and FRUIT JAR.
+At some point, probably early, the factory added the wording “DOMESTIC” between “THE CANTON” and “FRUIT JAR.”